SCOPE OF THIS CHAPTER

 N.B.
 Any time spent in Secure Accommodation prior to the Court Order is disregarded in respect of the above time limits.

 4. Looked After Children Who May Not be Placed in Secure Accommodation on Welfare Grounds

-- Is Accommodated and a parent/carer with Parental Responsibility objects to a secure placement.
+- Are Accommodated and a parent/carer with Parental Responsibility objects to a secure placement.
 A secure placement can then only be made via the Court;

-Is subject to a Child Assessment Order or Emergency Protection Order and who is being kept away from home;
+- Are subject to a Child Assessment Order or Emergency Protection Order and who is being kept away from home.

 5. Decision to Place in Secure Accommodation

 At the point that it is determined that a placement in Secure Accommodation may be required, and throughout the subsequent process of identification, planning and placement, the social worker must consult and take account of the views of the following people: